jurgyy/Factorio-Canal-Excavator/README.md

 ## Future Plans
 Currently I'm still finishing up the main functionality of the mod.
 After the initial release I'm thinking about further compatibilty with Space Exploration.
 Since not all planets are stone rich, I want to modify the dug resource by the planet it's on.
 The exact implementation of this idea has yet to be decided.

+## Q&A

+*Q: A tile won't transition into water even though it is touching another water tile*
+*A:* Open console with the ` button and type "/transition-dug" without the quotes and press enter.
+Did it transition?
+If not, please contact me at the Github page bellow.

 ## Encountering an issue or have a suggestion?
 If you do encounter any issue, due to mod compatibilty or otherwise, please open an issue [on the Github page](https://github.com/jurgyy/Factorio-Canal-Excavator/issues).
 If you have a suggestion for new features and such, please open a thread [on the mod's discussion page](https://mods.factorio.com/mod/Canal-Excavator/discussion).
 Want to help translating, please open a pull request with the added locale files.